 June marks the ideal time to really get your garden looking its best, so make sure to remove any eyesores and take cuttings of coleus, fuchsias, pelargonium, verbena and perennial wallflowers as you go.
 Don’t forget to get a bundle of fresh lavender and hang it upside down in a warm room to dry out.

 Sweet summer strawberries

 June marks the beginning of our vegetable garden's first harvest, providing potatoes and sweet strawberries as a reward for the previous weeks' efforts.
 Nothing beats the flavour of freshly picked strawberries!

 Watch out for the season's first strawberries

 Birds and other animals will be attracted to your habitats now as they are bursting with colour and full of various scents.
 There are lots of fruits and seeds to feed on, so cover your crops and fruit trees.
-Using mesh netting helps your fruit to ripen while remaining healthy and also protects them from snails, slugs, beetles and worms.
+Using mesh netting or copper take can protect your fruit from snails, slugs, beetles and worms.

 Keep flowers well-fed & supported

-Now is also a great time to feed any plants that are fruiting or flowering at this time of year at least once a week to maximise flower production and yield larger, more abundant crops.
-Make sure to fertilise your ornamental shrubs and don’t forget to also feed your patio pots for an abundance of flowers and fruits.
+Now is also a great time to feed any plants that are fruiting or flowering at this time of year at least once a week.
+This maximises flower production and achieves more abundant crops.
+Make sure to fertilise your ornamental shrubs and don’t forget to also feed your patio pots for healthy flowers and fruits.